79% of retail CFD accounts lose money

 What can I do with eToro?

-The platform’s primary focus is on providing investing and copy-trading services. eToro is an innovative trading platform and currently the largest social trading platform in the world, with more than 13 million registered users making millions of trades each day.
-It also supports mobile-based trading along with a wide assortment of features and free educational materials.
+eToro offers investing and copy-trading services.
+It’s an innovative trading platform and currently the largest social trading platform in the world, with more than 13 million registered users making millions of trades each day.

 eToro was founded in 2007 with the bold ambition of “disrupting the world of trading”.
 Since that time it has launched the first social trading platform in 2010, and CopyPortfolios, which are managed portfolios that bundle top eToro traders or various assets under a single market investment strategy.
 This means you can use the broker to make your own trades, and also to follow those of others.